GeetanjaliGoswami/Personal-task-manager/README.md

 ### @hello-pangea/dnd

-Used to implement drag-and-drop task reordering.
+Used to implement drag-and-drop task reordering functionality.

 ---